ndrakos/blog/_posts/2022-10-27-MIRISim_Scene_Part_II.md

 To make simulated images of the Miri observations, I am using MIRISim, as outlined <a href="https://ndrakos.github.io/blog/cosmos_web/MIRISim/">here</a>.

 One component needed to make these observations is a "scene", which you can either create in MIRISim from a list of objects, or can input as a FITS file.
-As detailed in this <a href="https://ndrakos.github.io/blog/cosmos_web/MIRISim_Scene/">previous post<a>, I was having trouble creating a scene using the first method (there seemed to be memory issues).
+As detailed in this <a href="https://ndrakos.github.io/blog/cosmos_web/MIRISim_Scene/">previous post</a>, I was having trouble creating a scene using the first method (there seemed to be memory issues).
 Therefore I decided to create a FITS file with all the sources, and input this.
 Vasily kindly shared his code with me, and I have altered it to create a scene, which I'll detail in this post.

 ## Creating an empty FITS File